Skip to main content

 return train_state, loss_value

-With the previous code we can update the parameters of the model, based on the loss.
-To save the final trained Flax model we write:
+Using the preceding code, we can update the model's parameters based on the calculated loss.
+To persist the trained Flax model, we utilize the following code:

 with open(model_path, "wb") as f: